-San Diego area is filled with amazing locations for kids of all ages to enjoy fun activities.
-The city's perfect all-year-round weather makes it the go-to destination for families from across the US.
+The San Diego area is filled with amazing locations for kids of all ages to enjoy fun activities.
+San Diego's all-year-round perfect weather makes it the go-to vacation destination for families from across the US.
 From beaches to LEGOLAND and the world-renowned San Diego Zoo one might feel overwhelmed with all the options.
-Wondering which attractions have reopened their doors to the public?
-We've compiled a list with top things to do in San Diego with kids.
-From toddlers to teenagers the city offers a vast spectrum of activities.
+We've compiled a list of top things to do in San Diego with kids to make it easier for you to choose.

 Your kids will love their vacation in San Diego and your family will create some long-lasting memories.
 Whether you're visiting to enjoy the last days of summer or you are a family of snow-birds escaping cold winters this is a city you'll want to return to year after year.